 Let’s do a science experiment today.
-Take a pot, any size, and boil some water in it.
-Next, take some sliced carrots and put them in the water.
-11 minutes later, what happens?
-The carrots get soft.
-Now, take that same boiling water and put some eggs in there for 11 minutes.
-What happens?
-The eggs get hard!
+Take a pot, any size and boil some water in it.
+First take some sliced carrots and put them in the water, 11 minutes later, what happens – the carrots get soft.
+Next take same boiling water and put some eggs in there for 11 minutes.
+What happens – the eggs get hard.
 In both scenarios the surroundings changed the product.

-Let’s try one more thing.
-Boil some more water and put some coffee grounds in for 11 minutes.
-Amazing what you find; the water is completely changed––taste, color, and smell.
+Now take some boiling water and put some coffee grounds in for 11 minutes.
+Amazing what you find, the water is completely changed – taste, color, and smell.
 The product completely changed its surroundings!
 Sounds like a catalyst to me!

-Many of us are looking for the next place to leave our mark––to make a difference.
-To be the next greatest in the field where we find ourselves.
+Many of us are looking for the next place to leave our mark.
+To make a difference.
+To be the next greatest in the field that we find ourselves in.
 I want to challenge you to something a little more meaningful than money, position, sport, or title.
-Something deeper than all of that stuff you cannot take with you when you die.
+Something deeper than all of that stuff that you cannot take with you when you die.

-I had a mentor/coach tell me once, “Dan, you are going to the wrong thing––people will be mad at you.
+I had a mentor/coach tell me once, “Dan, you are going to the wrong thing – people will be mad at you.
 You will do the right thing, people will be mad at you.
 You will do nothing at all, people will be mad at you.
 So you should just go ahead and do the right thing after all!”
 You are going to leave a mark, a good one or a bad one.
-The important question is are you going to make your mark for yourself or for the Kingdom of Heaven?
+The important part is are you going to make your mark for yourself or for the Kingdom of Heaven!

 Acts.
 13:36 (NLT) says this, “…after David had done the will of God in his own generation, he died…”